 Scheme Administrator

+The Data Protection Scheme is split into multiple domains.
+These domains may be defined according to any criteria, e.g regional, functional (e.g IHO vs IALA vs WMO for instance) or they may be local to a particular member state.
+Each domain is identified by a single name (e.g the IHO domain of hydrographic offices, ECDIS and ENC producers is called “IHO”)

 The Scheme Administrator (SA) is solely responsible for maintaining and coordinating the scheme within its domain.
-The SA role is currently operated by The International Hydrographic Bureau (IHB), as secretariat of the IHO, on behalf of the IHO member states.
+The SA role is currently operated by The International Hydrographic Bureau (IHB), as secretariat of the IHO, on behalf of the IHO member states within the IHO domain.

-The SA is responsible for controlling membership of the scheme and ensuring that all participants operate according to defined procedures.
+A domain SA is responsible for controlling membership of the scheme and ensuring that all participants operate according to defined procedures.
 The SA keeps track of which organisations are registered to the scheme and ensures they have access to all the necessary codes and documentation to allow them to implement the standard.
 The SA maintains the top level digital certificate used to operate the S-63 Data Protection Scheme and is the only body that can certify the identity of the other participants of the scheme.
 The Scheme Administrator (SA), authenticates the identity of the other participants within the scheme.

 All Data Servers and System Manufacturers (OEMs) must apply to the SA to become participants in the scheme and, on acceptance, are supplied with proprietary information unique to them.